 A document management strategy specifies how business documents should be created or received, organized, maintained, approved or rejected, stored, distributed, and destroyed in both electronic and paper formats.
 It should precisely describe these activities and be widely used in all departments.

-Every organization need a document management strategy to control the flow of information, improve accessibility, reduce operating and storage costs, protect sensitive information, track documents activities, and comply with various industry and government rules and regulations.
+Every organization needs a document management strategy to control the flow of information, improve accessibility, reduce operating and storage costs, protect sensitive information, track document activities, and comply with various industry and government rules and regulations.

 In this article, we will go over various steps that can assist your organization in developing the best strategy for managing your documents.

 I also strongly recommend reading the below article to become a document management specialist

 8 Steps for The Perfect Document Management Strategy

 There are steps to writing the electronic document management strategy for your organization including setting up a document management team, examining document-centric processes, establishing your goals, identifying document classifications, getting rid of unnecessary documents, and developing the plan.

 1- Form a Document Management Team